Hi, writers.

 At this stage in my game, Iā€™m interested in manuscripts that are complete.

-If your work doesnā€™t live in those spaces, you should still submit!
-My colleagues are brilliant, and we talk together about the books we acquire so Iā€™ll still be a part of the process even if youā€™re not working with me directly.
+If your work doesnā€™t live in those spaces, you should still submit.
+My colleagues are brilliant and we talk together about the books we acquire, so Iā€™ll still be a part of the process even if youā€™re not working with me directly.

 How should I submit to you?

-All I want to do is talk about writing but oh my gosh there is a lot going on in my inbox so keeping things brief is the way to go.
+There is a lot going on in my inbox so keeping things brief is the way to go.
 I canā€™t emphasize this enough.
 Hereā€™s what I need:

 Email me at megan.stielstra@northwestern.edu with ā€œSubmission:ā€ in the subject line, followed by the title of your book.

-The body of that email should include the following paragraphs:
+The email should include the following:

-Attach a single Word doc with an excerpt of at least 10 and no more than 30 double-spaced pages.
+2. Attach a single Word doc with an excerpt of at least 10 and no more than 30 double-spaced pages.
 Please do not send the full manuscript unless I request it.

 The end. :)